krenalis/krenalis/doc/src/developers/connectors/file-storage.md

 CompletePath(ctx context.Context, name string) (string, error)
 ```

-The `CompletePath` method is invoked by Chichi to present the user with the full path of a file in the given storage, based on the path specified by the user.
+The `CompletePath` method is invoked by Meergo to present the user with the full path of a file in the given storage, based on the path specified by the user.

 The `name` parameter is always a UTF-8 encoded string with a length in runes ranging from 1 to 1024.
 It is the responsibility of the `CompletePath` method to validate the path based on its specific rules.
 If the path is invalid, it should return an `InvalidPathError` error; otherwise, it should return a UTF-8 encoded string representing the complete path.
 The returned path is intended solely for display to the user.